jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

   (d) The deceased person, including a deceased child, was not ordinarily resident in New Zealand on the date of death.

 ### 61DB Payment of funeral grants where there is a surviving spouse or partner or children
-If a person, other than a child, dies and the deceased person is survived by— the chief executive may, in the chief executive's discretion, pay a funeral grant not exceeding $1,820.08 to meet the deceased person's reasonable funeral expenses if—
+If a person, other than a child, dies and the deceased person is survived by—the chief executive may, in the chief executive's discretion, pay a funeral grant not exceeding $1,855.75 to meet the deceased person's reasonable funeral expenses if—
   (a) A spouse or partner; or
   (b) A child or children whom he or she is liable in law to maintain; or (c) Any other dependent child or dependent children (whether dependent on the deceased or any other person) aged 16 years or 17 years of whom the deceased person was the parent—